kevinolega/minimalchanges/_posts/2019-10-09-aikido-works.md

 ---
 Aikido was my primary martial art.

-I learned some striking, got older, and stopped.
+I learned some striking, got older, and stopped practicing martial arts.

 I got into fitness, weightlifting, and CrossFit.